glayn2bukman/JermConfig/README.md

 # JermConfig
+this sctipt attempts to parse jerm-config files the script should work fine for both Python2 and Python3. if not, fix the arising issues :)

-write and parse complex config files this sctipt attempts to parse jerm-config files. the general format and rules are as follows:
+the general format and rules are as follows:

 ## RULES